Are Dems giving up?

 Plenty of liberals seem to be ready to ready to cut ties with their party.
 Is it just a passing fad?

 "Dear the Left," writes E.A.
 Hanks at The Awl.
 "We’re through."
 In the wake of Scott Brown's upset in Massachusetts, that has not been an uncommon theme among the liberal commentariat.
 With various factions of the Democratic Party seemingly huddled in a circular firing squad—moderate Blue Dogs sniping at "the Left"; liberals blasting centrist "Lieberdems"; everyone taking aim at President Obama—is the American Left falling apart?

 If the Democrats can't govern, who needs 'em?
 Democrats spent most of 2009 with a once-in-a-lifetime political hand to play, says Ezra Klein in The Washington Post, and what did they accomplish?
 "Not much."
 At this pace, "what's the pitch for voting for Democrats," even if you agree with their ideas?
 "A plumber and I both agree that my toilet should work.
-But if he can't make it work, I'm not going to pay him."
+But if he can't make it work, I'm not going to pay him.""Can Democrats govern"

 The political winds will shift again: Liberals today are like a bunch of panicked poker players who've seen their winnings "whittled away" with a few bad hands, says Nate Silver at FiveThirtyEight.
 And "if the base is burned out" come November, defeat will be "self-fulfilling."
 But political cycles are "moving faster and faster," so the best thing Democrats can do now is hang in till their luck turns.